-There are four types of assignments for each chapter.
-Two are for grades and two are not.
+There are five types of assignments for each chapter.
+Three are for grades and two are not.
 They are described in the table below:

-Assignment Grade Given Description Best Time to Do Type Attempts the Assignment Mastery Graded 10 Single concept questions, After the concept is covered comes with group (3 in each lecture.
+Assignment Grade Given Description Best Time to Do Type Attempts the Assignment Prerequisite Graded 10 Math skills required for Before Mastery.
+Review for Math Review the chapter math required for the concept.
+You can't do the Mastery or EOC until you earn 60% in the Math Review Assignment Mastery Graded 10 Single concept questions, After the concept is covered comes with group (3 in each lecture.
 Don't wait questions per group). until the chapter is finished Need to answer 2 out of 3 and too many concepts are correctly to get credit. covered.

 EOC (End Of Graded 6 Multi-concept questions, After Mastery assignments Chapter) applications and after the chapter is finished.
 Multimedia Not Short videos, simulations Before lecture, get some ideas Activity graded what will be covered in lecture Adaptive Study Not Test and study plan based After chapter is finished, Plan graded on your test result preparation for exams

 Quizzes: There will be eight online quizzes that you will access through OWLv2.
-You will be able to access these quizzes for 24-hrs on the day that the quiz is available (see "Homework, Quiz, and Exam Calendar_CHEM122_Spring 2024" on Canvas under "Modules" "Getting Started" or the course calendar on Canvas).
+You will be able to access these quizzes for 24-hrs on the day that the quiz is available (see "Homework, Quiz, and Exam Calendar_CHEM122_sec 5_Spring 2024" on Canvas under "Modules" "Getting Started" or the course calendar on Canvas).
 The quizzes will be timed and will be comprised of five questions worth 5 pts each.
 You will only receive one attempt per quiz.
+No makeup quizzes are given.
+If you miss a quiz due to a university approved excuse you will need to present official documentation to me within 36 hrs after the missed quiz; the missed quiz grade will be an average of your other quiz grades.
 Your two lowest quiz grades will be dropped at the end of the semester.

 Exams: There will be three (3) 90-minute exams and one (1) 2-hour final exam.
 The first 3 exams will be given on the selected days (see below) from 7:00 - 8:30 pm, while the final exam will be given during the allotted final exam period.
-Make up exams will take place on Thursdays the same week of the exam (time and location TBD) and are only for those students who miss an exam due to a documented extenuating circumstance (please see "Hilltopics" for what qualifies as an extenuating circumstance).
-Every student is required to take the comprehensive final exam at the end of the term during the scheduled exam period.
+No makeup exams will be given.
+If one of the three exams is missed due to an excused absence, then the other two exams plus the final exam average will count as the excused exam grade.
+An exam will only be excused if I am emailed as soon as you know you will be missing the exam, and I am provided with proper support documentation within 36 hrs after the exam's finish time.
+The University's Absence Notification Form alone is NOT sufficient for an excused exam.
+Every student is required to take the cumulative final exam at the end of the term during the scheduled exam period.
 If the final exam is missed, then that student will receive an incomplete in the course.
-ALL LOCATIONS ARE TBD
+ALL EXAM LOCATIONS ARE TBD